Watercolour on paper.

 This is another one of my illustrated poems, from my handmade book, "Poems from Home: a Collection of Illustrated Haiku".
 Given time, I plan to put them together as an ebook - which can also be printed - using a great app called "Book Creator".
 The terms: haiku, senryu, haiga, and their various definitions, I...
 Continue Reading →

 This is another one of my illustrated haiku from my handmade book, "Poems from Home: a Collection of Illustrated Haiku."
 I painted the watercolour on paper and wrote the haiku, quite a few years back.
-About the Scan and Arrangement of My Haiku and Watercolour.
-Used the "Scanner Pro" app to scan in my watercolour....
+About the Scan and Arrangement of My Haiku and Watercolour I used the "Scanner Pro" app to scan my watercolour,...
 Continue Reading →